dschro-1993/vehicle-api/README.md

 ### DynamoDB

-For Billinq-Mode "Pay-Per-Request" was enabled to scale On-Demand.
-(As any exact Traffic-Patterns are unknown yet).
+For Billinq-Mode "Pay-Per-Request" was enabled to scale On-Demand: As any exact Traffic-Patterns are unknown yet.

-On **prod**, PITR (Point-In-Time Recovery) was enabled to rollback data in case it will be corrupted -> i.e. via test-scripts.
+On **prod**, PITR (Point-In-Time Recovery) was enabled to rollback data in case it will be corrupted => i.e. via test-scripts.

 ### lambda